Join the AI Security Webinar with Palo Alto. Register here

 SHARE

 If you use VS Code and AI while you code, Cline is a great fit.
-When you run Cline through TrueFoundry’s AI Gateway, you get the same coding experience with enterprise guardrails, observability, and cost control.
-This guide walks you through what Cline is, why routing it through the Gateway helps, and how to set it up in a few minutes.
-Cline runs inside your editor and can write files, modify code, and help you debug through a natural conversation.
-It feels like a teammate who knows your repo and can act on it from the editor.
+When you run Cline through TrueFoundry’s AI Gateway, you keep the same in-editor coding experience while adding enterprise guardrails, observability, and cost control.
+This guide explains what Cline is, why routing it through the Gateway helps, and how to set it up in a few minutes.

-Why pair Cline with TrueFoundry
+Why pair Cline with TrueFoundry AI Gateway

 What you need